fjdiazt/AniVis/README.md

 Select a node and move in the Timeline to the frame where you want it to disappear.

-Locate the AnimateVisibility properrty under Parameters and toggle it to Off.
+Locate the Animate Visibility property under Parameters/Visibility and toggle it to Off.

 Move the prior frame and toggle it to On.